 - For-credit course in Wellness, University of Illinois: Chicago

 - Nippissing University: Tenure and Promotion

 Read more about the project here

->

-> If you are working in one of these areas and wish to talk more about potential scaling, contact firstname.lastname@example.org
+If you wish to talk more about potential scaling in any of these areas, contact firstname.lastname@example.org